Ava Capri

 Ava Capri is an American actress.
 She is best known for playing Lucy in the teen drama series Love, Victor.

 Early life

 Capri was born in Los Angeles.
-She did acting when she was younger but stopped for a while before taking it up again after high school.
-Lizzy Caplan is an actress she would love to work with.
+She acted when she was younger but stopped for a while before taking it up again after high school.
+She has named Lizzy Caplan as an actress she would love to work with.

 Career

-Some of Capri's popular movies includes the independent film's When Time Got Louder and Blast Beat.
+Capri's film work includes the independent films When Time Got Louder and Blast Beat.

-Capri's first major role in a TV series was as Lucy in the drama series Love, Victor where the character started out with a boyfriend but ended up coming out as lesbian.
-She has said she hope's the character makes queer people feel seen.
+Capri's first major role in a TV series was as Lucy in the drama series Love, Victor, where the character started out with a boyfriend but ended up coming out as lesbian.
+She has said she hopes the character makes queer people feel seen.

-Her next recurring role came as Jen Fox in the slasher teen series Pretty Little Liars.
+She had a recurring role as Jen Fox in the rebooted slasher teen series Pretty Little Liars.